crawl/crawl/crawl-ref/docs/crawl_manual.rst

   are good at throwing things, in particular boulders.

 Trolls
-  Trolls are like Ogres, but even nastier.
-They have thick, knobbly skins of any colour from putrid green to mucky brown, which are covered in patches of thick fur, and their mouths are full of ichor-dripping fangs.
+  Trolls are monstrous creatures with powerful claws.
+They have thick, knobbly skins of any colour from putrid green to mucky brown, which are covered in patches of thick fur.

-  They can rip creatures apart with their claws, and regenerate very quickly from even the most terrible wounds.
-They learn slowly indeed - as slowly as Demonspawn - and need a great amount of food to survive.
+  They are incredibly strong, and have a lightning-fast metabolism - requiring a great deal of food to survive, but regenerating rapidly from even the most terrible wounds.
+However, they are hopeless at spellcasting and learn most skills very slowly.

 Minotaurs
   The Minotaurs are yet another species of hybrids - Human bodies with bovine